Memorable Manitobans: Frederick George “Steamer” Maxwell (1890-1975)

 Well-known for his wit and sarcasm, he was a colourful referee in the City League from 1911 to 1934, and a staple at all professional exhibition games hosted by W. J. Holmes.
 In addition to hockey, he was also known to the Winnipeg baseball community, having established the Arena Baseball Club and served on Winnipeg Goldeyes advisory board.
 He was both General Manager and playing Manager with his club, winning eight City League senior championships between 1908 and 1923.
 Later, he founded the Senior Baseball League at the Old Wesley Park with Billy McDougall, James Morkin, and Joe Darlington.
 Ever the sports enthusiast, he was also known to curl, golf, bowl, and frequent football sporting events.
 Other hobbies included travel and photography.
-He was inducted into the Manitoba Hockey Hall of Fame, Hockey Hall of Fame (1962), and Manitoba Sports Hall of Fame (1988).
+He was inducted into the Canadian Hockey Hall of Fame (1962), Manitoba Hockey Hall of Fame (1985), and Manitoba Sports Hall of Fame (1988).

 He and wife Ann Cecilia Aker (1909-1996) had no children.
 They lived at 875 Wellington Crescent from around 1961 to 1975.